skharrison/CF-BM-WGS-data-analysis/README.md

 # Burkholderia WGS Analysis

- - Repository containing all pieces and code involved in analyzing whole genome sequences of 19 Burkholderia multivorans isolates over 3 year time frame from sputum samples of a patient with cystic fibrosis.
+* Repository containing all pieces and code involved in analyzing whole genome sequences of 17 Burkholderia multivorans isolates over 3 year time frame from sputum samples of a patient with cystic fibrosis.

- (TO DO: Make table of contents)
+ * Table containing all strain information and patient antibiotic use located [link to table]

 ### Data Quality Control